top of page

 Personal Photo - Milecastle on Hadrian's Wall

-Therefore, few people alive in AD 400 would have believed that within a decade, Roman rule in Britain would end, initiating a centuries-long era of barbarism that eradicated most of its Roman heritage.
-Then again, an astute observer of the time may have noticed that all was not as stable as it seemed.
+Few in 400 would have believed that Roman power in Britain would end within a decade, inaugurating a centuries-long era of barbarism that eradicated most of its Roman heritage.
+Then again, an astute contemporary observer may have perceived the apparent stability as a mirage

-Villa culture, a tell-tale sign of peace and prosperity in the later empire, was by AD 400 in a steady decline (Southern 338).
+Villa culture, a tell-tale sign of peace and prosperity in the later Empire, was in a steady decline by 400 (Southern 338).
 The increasing frequency of Saxon and Pict raids made life more precarious for the Britons.
-For example, the British provinces were plundered during a major barbarian incursion in AD 367-368.
-The Empire sent reinforcements to restore order, but significant damage was done before they could do so.
+For example, the British provinces suffered greatly during a major incursion in 367-368.
+Rome sent reinforcements and the threat abated, but significant damage was done before they restored the situation.

 It turns out this problem was not limited to Britain.